 What is the Citywide Council on Special Education (CCSE)

 The CCSE is an advisory body concerned with the education of students with disabilities.
 The CCSE is responsible for advising and commenting on the establishment of committees/subcommittees on special education in community school districts; and for issuing an annual report on how effectively students with disabilities are served by the NYC Department of Education and making recommendations for improvements.
 The CCSE must hold at least one public meeting per month during which the public may discuss issues facing students with disabilities.

-- Nine (9) parents of students with an IEP who currently receive special education services that are provided by and/or paid for by the Department of Education;
+--9 must be elected by members of the Community District, Borough and District 75 Presidents’ Councils, and must be parents of students with an IEP who currently receive special education services that are provided and/or paid for by the NYC Department of Education;

-- Two (2) individuals appointed by the Public Advocate who have experience and/or knowledge in the areas of educating, training or employing individuals with handicapping conditions; and
+--2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in educating, training or employing individuals with handicapping conditions; and

-Can the parent of a current District 75 student serve on the CCSE?
+Can the parent of a District 75 student serve on the CCSE?

 Yes.
-In fact, two (2) of the nine (9) parent members must be parents who are currently receiving citywide special education services in a District 75 school.
+In fact, at least 2 of the 9 parent members must be parents of students enrolled in a District 75 program.

 When is eligibility determined?